TTiannaiTT/3SE-VisionMaster-Learning-Section/README.md

 4. Push to the branch (`git push origin feature-branch`)
 5. Create a Pull Request

-PS: If you have any question, we can discuss it in *Issue*.
+PS: If you have any question, feel free to discuss it in *Issue*.
 ## License

 This project is licensed under the MIT License.
 For more information, please see the [LICENSE](LICENSE) file.